darkpixel/statuspage/README.md

 statuspage
 ==========

-NOTE: We are just now starting to dust off this project and bring it into the 21st century.
+## NOTE: We are just now (January 2022) starting to dust off this project and bring it into the 21st century.
 Pardon our dust.

 A simple self-hosted open source status page site written in Django